Mattatuck Museum: The remains of Fortune

-In 1999, the museum received national attention regarding one of its collection items: the skeleton of a man.
-The skeleton was believed to date from the late 18th century and was named "Larry," as that name was written on its skull.
-Fortune's bones were donated by the McGlannon family in the 1930s who had ancestral ties to the slave owner Dr. Preserved Porter.
-Fortune was on display in a glass case until 1970, when he was removed from public viewing.
-During the time of his display at the museum there was no information regarding who he truly was - his remains were seen as a teaching tool.
-An investigation in the late 1990s by the African-American History Project Committee determined that he was an enslaved black man named Fortune who died in 1798.
+In 1999, the museum received national attention for one item in its collection: a human skeleton.
+Later it was revealed that the skeleton was from an African enslaved man called Fortune who died in 1798.
+During the time of display, there was no information about the identity of the person; the skeleton was considered a teaching tool.
+It was believed to date from the late 18th century and was named Larry for name written on the skull.
+It was donated by the McGlannon family in the 1930s who had ancestral ties to the slave owner Dr. Preserved Porter.
+It was on display in a glass case until 1970, when it was removed from public viewing.
+An investigation in the late 1990s by the African-American History Project Committee identified the person.
 The museum created a special exhibit in honor of Fortune that detailed the lives of African-American slaves in Waterbury during the early part of the 19th century.
 Fortune was buried in Riverside Cemetery (Waterbury, Connecticut) on September 13, 2013.